-- Cont. ..Identifying and Managing Biological Hazards - 6.
-Does the workplace have "sharp" materials that must be cleaned regularly and safety disposed of? - 7.
-If there are biological hazards in the workplace, do employees have the right protective gear (equipment) to remain safe? - What to do once the biological hazards have been identified: - Once we identified biological hazards in the workplace it is important to eliminate as many as possible as well as reduce their risk to employees. - & By implementing controls in the workplace, - the risk of biological hazards can be greatly reduced and in some cases, eliminated(discarded) completely. - Two types of controls that can be used to address biological hazards are; administrative and engineering controls.
+- e.
+Are employees working around hazardous materials like sewage? - f.
+Does the workplace have "sharp" materials that must be cleaned regularly and safety disposed of? - g.
+If there are biological hazards in the workplace, do employees have the right protective equipment to remain safe? - ❖ What to do once the biological hazards have been identified.

+Once the biological hazards have been identified in the workplace - it is important to eliminate as much as possible - as well as reduce their risk to employees. - ☐ By implementing controls in the workplace, - ✓ the risk of biological hazards can be greatly reduced and - ✓ in some cases, eliminated(discarded) completely.

+- ☐ Two types of controls that can be used to address biological hazards are

+- ❖ Administrative and

+- Engineering controls.